 The Kobain feels longer than the other hardtails we tested.
 The 1146mm wheelbase isn't outrageously long, but the cockpit feels plenty spacious.
-As a result, this bike doesn't have the same jumpy or peppy feel that characterizes the Specialized Fuse, Santa Cruz Chameleon, and Kona Big Honzo.
-The Devinci is most fun with the rubber on the ground.
+As a result, this bike doesn't have the same jumpy or peppy feel that characterizes the Specialized Fuse and Kona Big Honzo.
+The Devinci is the most fun with the rubber on the ground.

 The Kobain is reasonably capable, but it prefers life on the ground.

-The relaxed geometry creates a fairly pleasant and comfortable ride.
+The relaxed geometry creates a relatively pleasant and comfortable ride.
 With some more aggressive tires and brakes, the fun factor could skyrocket.